 |64-bit CentOS||6.3, 6.5, 6.6, 6.7, 6.8, 6.9, 6.10, 7.0, 7.1, 7.2, 7.3, 7.4, 7.5, 7.6, 7.7, and 7.8

 - Kernel versions supported by tamper protection are listed in the preceding table.
-Servers that use an unsupported kernel version cannot use tamper protection.
-Make sure that your server uses a supported kernel version.
-If the kernel version is not supported, you need to upgrade it to a supported version.
+Servers that use unsupported kernel versions are not supported by the tamper protection whitelist.
+Make sure that your servers use supported kernel versions.
+If the current kernel version is not supported, you must upgrade it to a supported version.
 Otherwise, you cannot add processes to the whitelist.

-- Before you upgrade the server kernel, back up your asset data.
+- Before you upgrade the server kernel, create a snapshot to back up your asset data.